Payum/Payum/Resources/doc/null_storage.md

 Null Storage
 ============

-You can use this storage in case if you want storage models yourself.
-It just do nothing.
+You can use this storage in case if you want store models yourself.
+This storage just do nothing.

 ```yaml
 #app/config/config.yml